jferrl/react-testing-strategies/README.md

 *Why developers use shallow rendering ?*

 1) For calling methods in React components
-   * This is a great reason to use shallow rendering, but it's a bad testing practice testing our react application.
+   * This is a great reason to use shallow rendering, but it's a bad practice for testing react application.
 2) It seems like a waste to render all of the children of each component under test, for every test.
 3) For actual unit testing.
 Testing composed components introduces new dependencies that might trigger an error while the unit itself might still work as intended.